rishankk/brownie_fund_me/README.md

 1. Users can fund with ETH based on USD fee
-2. Only owner can withdraw
+2. Only owner can withdraw funds
-3. The lottery will select a random winner

 How do we want to test this?